 When it comes to national healthcare, most people are sharply divided on how it should be run and who ought to call the shots.
-At the end of the day, it largely comes down to one’s ideology, with socialists supporting a government run operation i.e. socialised healthcare and capitalists supporting free-market solutions.
-While the success or failure of either system depends on a multitude of factors such as the country’s prosperity, size and homogeneity of the population, median age of citizens, technology available, and importance emphasised on healthcare, both wholly private and solely public ownership of this utility have several substantial drawbacks.
+At the end of the day, it largely comes down to one’s ideology, with socialists supporting a government-run operation i.e. socialized healthcare and capitalists supporting free-market solutions.
+While the success or failure of either system depends on a multitude of factors such as the country’s prosperity, size, and homogeneity of the population, the median age of citizens, the technology available, and importance emphasized on healthcare, both wholly private and solely public ownership of this utility have several substantial drawbacks.

-Exclusively government run healthcare systems suffer from three fundamental flaws, which are a lack of accountability, slow, bureaucratic functioning, and low innovation brought about by the non-existence of competition.
-Purely private healthcare systems on the other hand, suffer from higher prices, and as profit driven organisations, they are forced to prioritise returns to their shareholders over the wellness of their patients.
+Exclusively government-run healthcare systems suffer from three fundamental flaws, which are a lack of accountability, slow, bureaucratic functioning, and low innovation brought about by the non-existence of competition.
+Purely private healthcare systems, on the other hand, suffer from higher prices, and as profit-driven organizations, they are forced to prioritize returns to their shareholders over the wellness of their patients.

 Similarly, in emergency situations such as the Ebola outbreak of 2014, or the Bird Flu scares of 2006 and 2009, when the private sector through its superior R&D is able to develop a new medicine, treatment, or vaccine, that country desperately needs, the government can bear costs of manufacturing and distribution directly or through its affiliates.
 This joint action would go a long way preventing an epidemic from turning into a pandemic.

-Healthcare is a service, and like any service the thing that matters the most is customer satisfaction i.e. getting people the best treatment for the lowest prices as quickly as possible.
-When acting individually, both socialised and privatised healthcare systems have proven to be less than ideal, but when working together they’ve shown remarkable promise.
-Perhaps the most endearing testament to the effectiveness of Public-Private partnerships inhealthcare is the eradication of smallpox where the World Health Organisation along with national governments and private sector companies came together and for the first time in human history eliminate an entire disease from existence.
+Healthcare is a service, and like any service, the thing that matters the most is customer satisfaction i.e. getting people the best treatment for the lowest prices as quickly as possible.
+When acting individually, both socialized and privatized healthcare systems have proven to be less than ideal, but when working together they’ve shown remarkable promise.
+Perhaps the most endearing testament to the effectiveness of Public-Private partnerships in healthcare is the eradication of smallpox where the World Health Organisation along with national governments and private sector companies came together and for the first time in human history eliminate an entire disease from existence.
 The campaign was such a success that in 1980 smallpox was effectively ‘eradicated’ having killed an estimated 300-500 million human beings since antiquity.